Selfish vegans are ruining the environment?

 Meanwhile, the overwhelming body of evidence just keeps stacking up.
-I’ve also gathered hundreds of research studies and articles about animal agriculture’s mind-boggling impact on climate change, water scarcity, deforestation, ocean depletion, and pollution/waste, or you can read about many of them summarized in one place here or here with all citations included – and these issues represent just some of the dots we are being called to connect in perhaps humanity’s ultimate collective test.
+I’ve also gathered hundreds of research studies and articles about animal agriculture’s mind-boggling impact on climate change, water scarcity, deforestation, ocean depletion, and pollution/waste, or you can read about many of them summarized in one place here or here or on our website with all citations included – and these issues represent just some of the dots we are being called to connect in perhaps humanity’s ultimate collective test.

 Note that the US government didn't stop promoting smoking and start admitting it was harmful until over 7,000 studies proved so in 1964 – and just six years earlier, the majority of Americans still believed smoking didn't cause cancer – so don't wait for the government or our dominant culture to get on board.